 One of the best approaches to dealing with OCD is coming back to the present moment.
 Breathing, talking, and recognizing anxiety can help bring a person into the present.
 Also, understanding that OCD is common and building a community with other people living with OCD can normalize anxiety and help people feel supported.

 Treat Obsessive Compulsive Disorder at Crestview Recovery

-If you or someone you love is struggling with OCD, you are not alone.
-It may feel like OCD is ruining your life.
-Therefore, it’s time to let the staff at Crestview Recovery help.
-Portland’s Crestview Recovery can provide you with the mental health support and community with OCD treatment that works.
+It’s time to let the staff at Crestview Recovery help.
+Portland’s Crestview Recovery can provide you with mental health support and an OCD treatment program that works.
 To learn more about our mental health programs, reach our staff now at 866.262.0531.